 4.2.2.
 You may write to us for more information about our safeguards should you need them by emailing our UK Office:

 4.4 We work with Reseller Partners in other countries who represent our services into their territory.
 In order to provide the service to you it may be necessary to share your data with them.
 So that there is no misunderstanding, where we have a Reseller Partner Agreement in place in territories outside of the UK, USA and China the Reseller Partner is responsible to ensuring that any data collected and stored within their own systems complies with the relevant legislation within the territory in which they operate.
 All Reseller Partner’s data will be stored in a secure environment with strict data protection and backup protocols.
-Any Reseller Partner data stored in Charlesworth own system’s will be compliant with GDPR regulations.
+Any Reseller Partner data stored in Charlesworth own system’s will be compliant with Data Protection Act 2018 and UK GDPR regulations.